pelias/csv-importer/README.md

 Aliases and languages can _both_ be specified.
 For example, the `name_json_es` field allows setting multiple aliases in Spanish.

+## Popularity

+Popularity values can be specified to mark records as more important than others.
+This value should be an integer greater than zero, in the `popularity` column.

 ## Categories

 Category values can be added to a record.
 For a single category, use the `category` field.
 For multiple categories, use `category_json`, with the same formatting as for alias names.